Regulation of Medicine

 - If there are any questions about whether or which documents can be produced, ask your supervisor.

 - Consider whether other laws in addition to HIPAA limit disclosures (e.g., state law limits on disclosures for mental health records and drug/alcohol treatment records).

 Considerations for Deceased Patients

-If you have further questions or need sample policies, please visit the MagMutual HIPAA Toolkit or you can contact MagMutual at 1-800-282-4882 or email@example.com to be connected to an on-call risk consultant.
+If you have further questions or need sample policies, please visit the MagMutual HIPAA Toolkit, contact MagMutual at 1-800-282-4882 or via [email protected] to be connected to an on-call risk consultant.

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.